solidi/learning-notes/interviews/punch-list.md

 - Quarterly performance reviews.
 - Deck driven information sharing.
 - Use of recognition system, Spark.
+- Marking those offtrack due to tech debt and monitoring.
 - Managed second summer intern with success.
 - Assisted in recruiting/student job fairs, picked up a successful hire.
 - Worked with directs to formulate job descriptions.